tw-mobile-chengdu/mobile-training-ios/src/Basic/M04/Mock.md

 }
 ```

-* open the package.json file, in `scrips` setion add `start: "json-server --watch db.json"`.
+* open the package.json file, in `scrips` section add `start: "json-server --watch db.json"`.
-* In termimal, run command `npm start` to start the mock server.
+* In terminal, run command `npm start` to start the mock server.
 * Then you can see the mock server info in terminal:

 <img src="./images/04-mock.png" width=700 />